-The Chicago School of Professional Psychology's policy on Degree Completion may be found in the
+The Chicago School's policy on Degree Completion may be found in the

 Student Handbook.
 A student must complete all program requirements before their degree can be conferred.
 Academic program requirements include but are not limited to coursework, clinical training (practicum/internship), and a capstone project, i.e. thesis, dissertation.

 A candidate's degree progress and eligibility for conferral

 is assessed by the Office of the Registrar.
 A student must file the Petition for Degree Conferral form by the deadlines listed below in order to be considered for degree conferral.
 Late petitions are not accepted.